CSCI-442-Mines/project-4-starter/README.rst

 2. All process priorities are treated as equal.

-*Implementation Hint:* Priority queue, anyone?

-* Priority queues in C++'s STL are not very great.
+* (FIX ME) Priority queues in C++'s STL are not very great.
 A much better one has been provided for you in ``src/utilities/stable_priority_queue/``, which is highly recommended for you to use.